 - Columba’s communities were flexible and mobile and would move according to the dictates of the mission.
 Something our generally fixed, building-centric models are certainly not designed for.

 - The setting up of such missional communities was difficult and required sacrificial commitment.

 The reality is that the missional emperor is naked, and a major reason for the general missional malaise in our churches is that we have not listened to the voice of the ‘boy in the crowd’, that is to listen to and analyse the evidence of chronic failure.
-Further, there is a failure to grasp and adequately responded to the fact that the ‘Church’ and church people exist in a ‘Parallel Universe’ to the socio-spiritual universes in which the unchurched live.
+Further, there is a failure to grasp and adequately respond to the fact that the ‘Church’ and church people exist in a ‘Parallel Universe’ to the socio-spiritual universes in which the unchurched live.
 Adding to this is the fact that our ‘church universe’ is alien and inaccessible to an increasing proportion of society.
 In major part, this is the reason that the standard Sunday-Centric, In-Drag, Christendom-form church model is not capable of reaching most of the unchurched population.